 I will have an escort boat alongside me the whole way.
 The boat pilot is responsible for planning and executing the route, as well as deciding on the best window in which to attempt the crossing.
 I will also have a small support crew on board – their main job is to feed me, but they will also serve as enthusiastic fans!
 If things start going wrong, I’m expecting them to show me a bit of tough love to keep me going.
 If necessary, my brother may jump in and swim alongside me for a bit just to keep me at a decent pace.

 What’s the balance of mental and physical?

-What is the most challenging moment of a long swim?
+What will be the most challenging aspect/moment of the crossing?